-5.5 CAF for Aviation
+5.6.
+CAF for Aviation

-The ASSURE Cyber Supplier should refer to CAP 1850 'CAF for Aviation Guidance'9 when providing their validated opinion against an aviation organisation's CAF for Aviation self-assessment.
+The ASSURE Cyber Supplier should refer to CAP 1850 'CAF for Aviation Guidance' when providing their validated opinion against an aviation organisation's CAF for Aviation self-assessment.

-The CAF for Aviation and corresponding CAF for Aviation Guidance is available via the CAA website10, please pay particular attention to the relevant ASSURE columns and the Summary (ASSURE AUDIT) tab.
+The CAF for Aviation and corresponding CAF for Aviation Guidance is available via the CAA website, please pay particular attention to the relevant ASSURE columns and the Summary (Summary (Assure Cyber Audit)) tab.

-5.6 CAF for Aviation Evidence & Good Practice
+5.7.
+CAF for Aviation Evidence & Good Practice

-The CAA has developed guidance on the appropriate forms of evidence at a principal level (CAP 1850- Annex B).
+The CAA has developed guidance on the appropriate forms of evidence at a principle level (CAP 1850 - Annex B) and an Example CAF.
 This guidance should not be treated as a checklist and ASSURE Cyber Professionals will be expected to assess the detail and status of evidence at an IGP (Indicators of Good Practice) level.
 The examples provided are non-exhaustive and are only indicative of the type of evidence deemed appropriate by the CAA.